Last Updated on

 Finally, rinse the mask out of your hair with cool water.
-You don’t need to shampoo once the water runs clear.
 Then dry your hair gently with a t-shirt or microfiber towel to avoid roughing up the cuticle.

 It’s easy to keep your hair shiny, defined, and soft when you care for it using one of the best conditioners for curly hair.
 Whether it’s a formula for daily use, a leave-in conditioner, or hair mask, there are many products available compared to decades past.
 Don’t be afraid to get rid of what’s not working for you.
 Try a new conditioner on your curls today.

 If you have natural African American hair, having the right hairdryer can be important.
 Natural hair is hair that has not been treated by chemicals or dies.
 Whatever your type, natural hair can be prone to dryness.
 It gets heat[...]